-Donate food (click here for link).
-Grocery stores and restaurants can keep good food out of the landfill and in the hands of those who need it most.
+Donate extra food to the Thurston County Food Bank.
+Grocery stores and restaurants can keep good food from going to waste and donate it to those who need it most.

 Think beyond non-perishable; you may donate unsold meats, dairy, bakery, and produce items that have passed their sell-by dates as well as food that has already been prepared but not served.

 WhereDoITakeMy? database.
 Visit our comprehensive database to find reuse and recycling options for a variety of different materials.

 Compost (food & yard waste).
 Contact your hauler to learn about pickup service for food scraps and yardwaste.

 Construction and demolition debris.
 Save money and resources by recycling construction and demolition waste.